DBC-SF/mentorship-wiki/README.md

 - Admissions
 - Whatever else

 We log these non-core activities separately because we are capped in how many hours we can book for core roles week to week.
-You will be shared on both calendars. **Important Note:** Regardless of where you book time on these calendars, you are limited to 20 hours per week *total*.
-Please sign up for on-site hours as early as possible so we have a feel for what coverage to expect throughout the week.
+You will be shared on both calendars.

-- SF Mentor Calendar - where you create slots for any on-site mentoring.
+- SF Mentor Calendar - create slots for any on-site mentoring.
-- SF Mentor Activities - where you create slots for all other events.
+- SF Mentor Activities - create slots for all other events.

 #### Meetings:
 - 1st Monday of Phase @ 6:15 -- Optional powwow with Mentor Coordinator.
 Feel free to attend if you have questions or concerns.